doc0815/IoT-Sandbox/README.md

 ## MongoDB Stitch

 Two customized functions of the Stitch applications are used to insert sensor data into the MongoDB database.
 The function `logSensorReadings` receives an array of json documents and inserts them using the API call `insertMany()`.
 The collection in which the sensor readings are stored is `SensorData` in database `impExplorer`. `logSensorLocation` processes the sensor location data and writes it into the `testLocation` collection in database `impExplorer` using the API call `insertOne()`.
+Data format transformations from device/agent formats into database formats are applied: the sensorTimestamp is converted into a ISO date format (UTC timezone), the location into a GeoJSON object.

 ## MongoDB Atlas